 3. 1,300 men were left to defend Isandlwana…

 Half of this number were either native auxiliaries or European colonial troops; the other half were from British battalions.
 Chelmsford placed these men under the command of Lieutenant-Colonel Henry Pulleine.

 4. …but the camp was not suited for defence

 Chelmsford and his staff decided not to erect any substantial defences for Isandlwana, not even a defensive circle of wagons.

 5. The Zulus then sprung their trap

 At around 11am on 22 January a British Native Horse contingent discovered some 20,000 Zulus hidden in a valley within seven miles of the lightly-defended British camp.
 The Zulus had completely outmanoeuvred their foe.

 Despite the limited defences, the British soldiers – equipped with the powerful Martini-Henry rifle – stood their ground, firing volley after volley of bullets into the approaching Zulus until their ammunition ran low.

 8. …but the Zulus ultimately overwhelmed the British camp

 After this separate Zulu force had successfully outmanoeuvred the British, Pulleine and his men found themselves attacked on multiple sides.
 Casualties began to mount rapidly.

 9. It was one of the worst defeat ever suffered by a modern army against a technologically inferior indigenous force

 By the end of the day, hundreds of British redcoats lay dead on the slope of Isandlwana – Cetshwayo having ordered his warriors to show them no mercy.
-It did not come without cost, however, as the Zulus lost somewhere between 1,000 and 2,500 men.
+The Zulu attackers also suffered – they lost somewhere between 1,000 and 2,500 men.

 Today memorials commemorating the fallen on both sides are visible at the site of the battlefield, beneath Isandlwana Hill.